 The PSA's air quality analysis violates CEQA and the Warren-Alquist Act in several distinct ways.
-Given the breadth of the issues with the PSA's air quality analysis, this section is divided into subsections, each of which address a particular flaw in the PSA's evaluation of the i.
-The PSA's description of the Project's setting is inadequate.

-Project's likely significant air emissions.
-For the following reasons, CEC staff must amend their assessment to conform to CEQA's requirements.4
+Given the breadth of the issues with the PSA's air quality analysis, this section is divided into subsections, each of which address a particular flaw in the PSA's evaluation of the Project's likely significant air emissions.
+For the following reasons, CEC staff must amend their assessment to conform to CEQA's requirements.